gluster/glusterdocs/docs/Developer-guide/Building-GlusterFS.md

     pyxattr readline-devel rpm-build sqlite-devel systemtap-sdt-devel \
     tar userspace-rcu-devel
 ```
-Note: You will need to enable the CentOS SIG repos in order to install userspace-rcu-devel package
+Note: You will need to enable the CentOS SIG repos in order to install userspace-rcu-devel package<br>
 For details check https://wiki.centos.org/SpecialInterestGroup/Storage

 ### Enable repositories for CentOS 8